symfony-si/symfony-docs-sl/book/forms.rst

 .. note::

-    If the form's method is not GET or POST, but PUT, PATCH or DELETE, Symfony2 will insert a hidden field with the name "_method" that stores this method.
+    If the form's method is not GET or POST, but PUT, PATCH or DELETE, Symfony2 will insert a hidden field with the name ``_method`` that stores this method.
-    The form will be submitted in a normal POST request, but Symfony2's router is capable of detecting the "_method" parameter and will interpret the request as PUT, PATCH or DELETE request.
+    The form will be submitted in a normal POST request, but Symfony2's router is capable of detecting the ``_method`` parameter and will interpret it as a PUT, PATCH or DELETE request.
 Read the cookbook chapter ":doc:`/cookbook/routing/method_parameters`" for more information.

 .. index::